dieterich-lab/Baltica/docs/workflows.md

 1. Extracting split reads from the alignment file
 1. Defining which SJ or events should be tested
-1. Modelling the SJ/events abundance
+1. Modeling the SJ/events abundance

-Unfortunately, there are differences the differences in implementation among the tools that lead to results that are not trivial to compare.
+Unfortunately, there are differences in the differences in implementation among the tools that lead to results that are not trivial to compare.

 ### Leafcutter workflow

 Leafcutter uses a series of scrips to extract the split reads from the BAM files.
-Recently, this step was changed to use [regtools](https://github.com/griffithlab/regtools) to speed up the process.
-Our test show that this new step affects the workflow results, and so we have not implemented the change in Baltica.
+This step was recently changed to use [regtools](https://github.com/griffithlab/regtools) to speed up the process.
+Our test shows that this new step affects the workflow results, and so we have not implemented the change in Baltica.

 1. Extracting intron from the alignments files: reads with M and N cigar are extracted from the alignments, giving a minimum read overhang